G-SaiVishwas/G-SaiVishwas/README.md

 # 💫 About Me:
-My Name is Sai Vishwas. <br>I'm a Student at Scaler School of Technology. <br>I am exploring the world of open source and aspire to be an impact-creating entrepreneur.
+My Name is Sai Vishwas. <br>I'm an active open source explorer and contributor<br>I am exploring the world of open source and aspire to be an impact-creating entrepreneur.

 ## 🌐 Socials: